 This is the fifth installment in a series of posts on Assessments in the Communicative and Comprehension based classroom.
 This post covers reasons why I love and don’t love Integrated Performance Assessments (IPAs) and how I am using them in my classes.
-This is based on 7+ years of using such performance-assessments in my classes.
+At the time of this writing, this is based on 7+ years of using such performance-assessments in my Novice and Intermediate classes:

 Integrated Performance Assessments (IPA) provide opportunities for students to demonstrate how they use their language skills, given a real life task.
 More than a simple “audit”, an IPA allows student to continue learning and growing about a cultural topic while being evaluated in all three modes of communication: Interpretive, Interpersonal, and Presentational.

 I started implementing IPAs in 2013/2014: I studied the ACTFL publication Implementing Integrated Performance Assessment, created a few IPAs, tried them out in my classroom, and upon attending a training with Francis J. Troyan, one of the co-authors of the book, I went into an IPA frenzy.
 I had IPAs up the wazoo for all kinds of proficiency levels, from Novice Low all the way to Intermediate Mid!
 Needless to say, I have scaled back and I am now very comfortable with the balance I have found.

 Because I strive to provide as much broad (not specialized) language and comprehensible input as possible in the Novice years, I find IPAs too specialized and too heavy for Novice learners.
 However, I find them very helpful to assess learners who are ready to express themselves in more details on a specialized topic.
 As usual, that does not mean my Novice don’t speak, they do.
 I just choose not to grade their productive skills while they are developing.
 With Intermediate students, however, I use IPAs on a quarterly basis, as summative assessments.